 Direct email addresses

-Communication intelligence channels lets you find direct e-mail addresses of companies' senior representatives as above.
+Communication intelligence channels let you find direct e-mail addresses of companies' senior representatives as above.

-This would help you to introduce your products to right persons, without loosing time and effort with company phones or generic e-mails.
+This would help you to introduce your products to right people, without loosing time and effort with company phones or generic e-mails.

 Details of direct email addresses are as follows;

 > It is surely not possible to find all staff's email addresses for any company on the world.

 >> The success rate is higher in developed countries with high internet penetration.